Diversity seems to be the theme in many industry developments in the past couple of weeks as illustrated in this issue of TWICE.

 Retail is more diverse than ever, and suppliers are being more visible than ever on the store level.
 Samsung has new departments with Best Buy.
 Sony and Microsoft are experimenting with new concepts, while LG is denying speculation it might open up its own stores in the U.S. And who would have expected a RadioShack franchisee carrying GE Appliances?

-The Ultra HD TV (4K) market is getting more diverse with a new player — Seiki — with a 50-inch, $1,500 4K TV, which it announced right after Sony set its 4K Ultra HD TV pricing for its 55-inch ($5,000) and 65-inch ($7,000) sets that began selling at retail last week.
-We will soon see how Seiki will upset plans by Sony, LG Electronics and Samsung for higher margins for the category.
+The Ultra HD TV (4K) market is getting more diverse with a new player: Seiki with a 50-inch, $1,500 4K TV, which it announced right after Sony set its 4K Ultra TVs pricing for its 55-inch ($5,000) and 65-inch ($7,000) sets that began selling at retail last week.
+We will soon see if Seiki will upset plans by Sony, LG Electronics and Samsung for higher margins for the category.

 CES on the Hill, the annual visit to the Capitol last Tuesday of top exhibitors from January’s International CES, gave Congressional members and aides a close look at the diversity of products, and innovation in the industry today.
-Also take a look at the TWICE video from the event.
+See our video at TWICE.com.

 Dish’s offer to buy Sprint Nextel for $25.5 billion, if successful, could enable it to offer TV, broadband and wireless services in a bundle and, might, just might, get regional electronics/appliance retailers into the handset business.
 We’ll see.